gebeyehu08/Objective_Data-analytics-python/schema/CONTRIBUTING.md

 - Iglu schema for Snowplow
 - Taxonomy documentation

->NOTE: some of the aforementioned templates are not complete

 In a nutshell, the base_schema is our source of truth and all generators parse it to produce new factories, validation code, types, definitions, etc.

 ## Validation